-The minimum intrinsic $CD_c$ for the signal mode will result predominantly from imbalance in the $TEM{00}$ mode arm to arm cavity loss.
-The SYS requirement on the differential arm internal RT loss is $\Delta \mathcal{L}A < 35 \text{ppm}$ .
-This will result in $CD_c < 10^{-5}$ for a low finesse arm cavity choice.
-This requirement may be regarded as stringent depending on the overall achievable $\mathcal{L}A$ budget, as discussed in section 4.2.2.5.3.
-Here we discuss (see also 4.2.2.1.1.1) only COC contributions to CD, and not any SUS or AOS (baffle clipping or alignment tolerancing) contributions.
-The inherent asymmetry of the BS within the P/SRC may contribute significant CD (extensively analyzed and shown manageable in T1000090-v3).
+The minimum intrinsic CD_c for the signal mode will result predominantly from imbalance in the TEM00 mode arm to arm cavity loss.
+The SYS requirement on the differential arm internal RT loss is $\Delta \mathcal{L}A$ <35ppm.
+This will result in CD_c < 10-5 for a low finesse arm cavity choice.
+This requirement may be regarded as stringent depending on the overall achievable \mathcal{L}A budget, as discussed in section 4.2.2.5.3.

-Here we estimate $CD{HTM}$ , the contrast due to all other HTM distortions imbalanced arm to arm, which substantially remain within the COC aperture.
-Expecting these to be the same set of low order HTMs considered in 4.2.2.4.1 we estimate the $CD{HTM}$ expected from individual HTM saturation of the $\sigma_F$ bound.
+Here we estimate CD{HTM} , the contrast due to all other HTM distortions imbalanced arm to arm, which substantially remain within the COC aperture.
+Expecting these to be the same set of low order HTMs considered in 4.2.2.4.1 we estimate the CD{HTM} expected from individual HTM saturation of the σ_F bound.
 This is entirely taken as the real quadrature (amplitude) distortion contamination.
 All imaginary (phase) quadrature distortions reflecting from the arm cavities are assumed to be suppressed by CP correction.
-In this situation the same modal amplitudes contribute to $CD{HTM}$ as contributed to the cavity mode distortion of 4.2.2.4.1.
-With the additional conservative assumption that there is no anti-correlation between arm distortions, the bound from single HTMs saturating the $\sigma_F$ requirement in each arm is $CD{HTM} < 5 \cdot 10^{-4}$ .
-Experience with LIGO I indicates that CD is a small fraction (few x $10^{-4}$ ) of the total carrier IFO loss.
+In this situation the same modal amplitudes contribute to CD{HTM} as contributed to the cavity mode distortion of 4.2.2.4.1.
+With the additional conservative assumption that there is no anti-correlation between arm distortions, the bound from single HTMs saturating the σ_F requirement in each arm is $CD{HTM} < 5 \, 10^{-4}$.
+Experience with LIGO I indicates that CD is a small fraction (few x 10^{-4}) of the total carrier IFO loss.
 This is of the same order loss (~several 100s ppm) as that allocated for RC AR coating/pick-off losses: entirely negligible.